saasbook/esaas-engagements/README.md

 To test javascript behaviors, Cucumber uses Selenium Webdriver as default.
-This requires you to have a [geckodriver](https://github.com/mozilla/geckodriver/releases), and firefox browser.
+This requires you to have a [geckodriver](https://github.com/mozilla/geckodriver/releases), and Firefox browser.
 If you want to use other drivers (e.g. [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)) refer to [Capybara](https://github.com/teamcapybara/capybara) webpage to configure default webdriver.

 If you do not want to download a new webdriver, you can skip scenarios which require